ccrsxx/violetfin/README.md

    npm run dev
    ```

-1. Go to the `Settings > Dashboard > General > Custom CSS`, or go to `Jellyfin Settings > Display > Custom CSS`.
+1. Go to the `Settings > Dashboard > General > Custom CSS`, or go to `Settings > Display > Custom CSS`.
 This way you don't override the entire server's CSS, only on your current client.
 Make sure to enable `Disable server-provided custom CSS code` to prevent the server's CSS from overriding your custom CSS.

 1. Paste the development CSS code into the Custom CSS input: